i General legal framework

 In Switzerland, unilateral practices of dominant undertakings are regulated by the Federal Act on Cartels and other Restraints of Competition of 6 October 1995 (Cartel Act).
 Similar to Article 102 of the Treaty on the Functioning of the European Union (TFEU), Article 7 of the Cartel Act contains both a general clause (Paragraph 1) and a non-exhaustive list of examples of potentially abusive practices (Paragraph 2).

-Article 7 Paragraph 2 of the Cartel Act further enumerates a (non-exhaustive) list of practices which can in particular be considered as unlawful, as follows:
+Article 7, Paragraph 2 of the Cartel Act further enumerates a (non-exhaustive) list of practices that can in particular be considered as unlawful, as follows:

 - any refusal to deal (e.g., refusal to supply or to purchase goods);